andreoliwa/nitpick/README.md

     $ pip install -U nitpick
     $ flake8

-`nitpick` will use the opinionated [default style file].
+Nitpick will download and use the opinionated [default style file](https://raw.githubusercontent.com/andreoliwa/nitpick/v0.20.0/nitpick-style.toml).

-You can use it as a template to create your own style.
+You can use it as a template to configure your own style.

 ### Run as a pre-commit hook (recommended)

-If you use [pre-commit] on your project (you should), add this to the `.pre-commit-config.yaml` in your repository:
+If you use [pre-commit](https://pre-commit.com/) on your project (you should), add this to the `.pre-commit-config.yaml` in your repository:

     repos:
       - repo: https://github.com/andreoliwa/nitpick